 According to Akridge, the best way to use a vitamin E capsule directly on the skin is as follows.
 He recommends first cutting the end of a vitamin E capsule with scissors.
-(Make sure they're clean and freshly sanitized!)
+(Make sure they're clean and freshly sanitized).
 Then, squeeze the capsule's gel onto your fingertip and apply it by rubbing it on the desired area.
-"I suggest keeping your finger on the skin to increase the warmth, as warm products tend to absorb better," he tells us.
+"I suggest keeping your finger on the skin to increase the warmth, as warm products tend to absorb better," he says.

 Another option?
 Try squeezing some of the gel directly onto your hands and cuticles as an intensely nourishing overnight treatment.
 Caglia says she recommends the process as a once-per-week antidote for dry, dehydrated winter skin.
 "Vitamin E capsules are great to create your own at-home DIY mask treatments.
 I recommend this one for dry winter skin," she adds: